-{\bf{Representative materials.}} Our calculations reveal that alteraxial phonons featuring higher-order PAM wave patterns exist in collinear magnets across all magnetic types, including ferro-, antiferro-, and alter-magnets.
-Inspired by recent progresses in altermagnetism, we select three altermagnets as representative materials (see the SM for other magnets), each hosting a distinct type of alteraxial phonon: CrSb~\cite{smejkal_beyond_2022} (centro-even-wave); Cr$_2$SbAs (noncentro-odd-wave); and MnSe (noncentro-even-wave), as detailed below.
+{\bf{Representative materials.}} Inspired by the rapidly growing field of altermagnetism, we select three altermagnets as representative materials (see SM~\cite{supp} for other types of magnets), each hosting a distinct type of alteraxial phonon, CrSb~\cite{smejkal_beyond_2022} (CS even-wave), Cr$_2$SbAs (NCS odd-wave), and MnSe (NCS even-wave), as detailed below.

-CrSb exhibits an out-of-plane collinear magnetic order with antiparallel-aligned moments on Cr atoms [see Fig.3(a)], which belongs to the MPG $6'/m'mm'$.
+CrSb exhibits an out-of-plane collinear magnetic order with antiparallel-aligned moments on Cr atoms [see Fig. 3(a)], which belongs to the MPG $6'/m'mm'$.
 Within the spin-group description, it is classified as a $g$-wave altermagnet \cite{smejkal_beyond_2022}.
 It possesses inversion symmetry with Cr atoms acting as the inversion center.
 Consequently, in the absence of $\mathcal{T}$-breaking perturbation, the phonon spetrum of CrSb preserves the combined $\mathcal{PT}$ symmetry, yielding nonaxial phonons with vanishing PAM [Fig. 3(d)].
-Notably, when $T$-breaking perturbation is incorparated, alteraxial phonons with even parity $g$-wave PAM pattern emerge.
+When $\mathcal{T}$-breaking perturbation is incorparated, alteraxial phonons with $g$-wave PAM pattern emerge.
 This is evidenced by the phonon spectrum and PAM distribution [Fig. 3(g)] characterized by four nodal-surfaces with vanishing PAM crossing the $\Gamma$ point (three vertical surfaces connected by $C_{3z}$ and one horizontal $q_z=0$ surface enforced by $C_{2z}\mathcal{T}$ symmetry).

-Cr$_2$SbAs is obtained by substituting As for one Sb site from CrSb [see Fig. 3(b)], thereby breaking the inversion symmetry and lowering the MPG to $\overline{6}'m'2$.
-Without the $\mathcal{T}$-breaking perturbation, the phonon spectrum exhibits odd-parity $f$-wave PAM pattern, with three vertical zero-PAM nodal surfaces passing through the $\Gamma$ point [Fig. 3(e)].
-This $f$-wave pattern persists even when the $\mathcal{T}$-breaking perturbation is present, as shown in Fig. 3(h).
+Cr$_2$SbAs is obtained by substituting one Sb site with As atom in CrSb [see Fig. 3(b)], thereby breaking the inversion symmetry and lowering the MPG to $\overline{6}'m'2$.
+Without the $\mathcal{T}$-breaking perturbation, the phonon spectrum exhibits $\mathcal{T}$-symmetry-enforced odd $f$-wave PAM pattern, with three vertical zero-PAM nodal surfaces passing through the $\Gamma$ point [Fig. 3(e)].
+When the $\mathcal{T}$-breaking perturbation is considered, the $f$-wave pattern persists, as shown in Fig. 3(h).
 In fact, the $f$-wave pattern results from the removal of the $q_z=0$ nodal surface in CrSb due to the broken $C_{2z}\mathcal{T}$ symmetry.
-Interestingly, Cr$_2$SbAs remains a $g$-wave altermagnet, since its electronic structure is described by spin groups~\cite{liu_spin-group_2022,chen_enumeration_2024} distinct from the MPG description of its phonon spectrum.
+Interestingly, in striking contrast to its $f$-wave phonon spectrum, the electronic structure of Cr$_2$SbAs remains a $g$-wave altermagnet like CrSb.